lakshminarasimmanv/subr-client/README.md

 ## Install
-git clone this repository anywhere and run the following commands from inside the subrc-client directory 'chmod +x install.sh'
+git clone this repository anywhere and run the following commands from inside the subrc-client directory
+'''chmod +x install.sh'''

 ## Usage
-Run 'backup' from any directory to backup the entire directory Enter the prompted values
+Run '''backup''' from any directory to backup the entire directory Enter the prompted values
 The config file is stored in the same directory from which you ran the command, under the name .subrc/config